eHive

 eHive support is based in New Zealand and the United Kingdom.
 Our support covers any technical issues or bugs. eHive is designed to be used with no training or support requirements.
 Our help can be found at https://info.ehive.com/help/

-Planned Outages and Upgrades
+Planned outages and upgrades

 eHive is designed to work 24/7.
 Users are notified of planned outages as a banner at the top of the page when they log into eHive.
 Planned outages are rare.